-I am a fourth year PhD student in Human Centered Design and Engineering at University of Washington.
+I am a fifth year PhD student in Human Centered Design and Engineering at University of Washington.

 I explore how people adapt and integrate various information and communication technologies into their daily lives and how the technologies could help them functioning as social beings.
 Particularly, I am interested in prosocial behavior, voluntary behavior intended to benefit other people or society as a whole by helping, sharing, donating or volunteering.